istio/istio.io/_docs/setup/kubernetes/quick-start.md

 ## Installation steps

 1. Install Istio's core components.
 Choose one of the three _**mutually exclusive**_ options below fo quick install.
-However, we recommend you to install with the [Helm Chart]({{home}}/docs/setup/kubernetes/helm-install.html) for production installation of Istio to leverage all the params to config and customize Istio to your need.
+However, we recommend you to install with the [Helm Chart]({{home}}/docs/setup/kubernetes/helm-install.html) for production installations of Istio to leverage all the options to configure and customize Istio to your needs.

     a)  Quick install Istio using without enabling [mutual TLS authentication]({{home}}/docs/concepts/security/mutual-tls.html) between sidecars.
     Choose this option for clusters with existing applications, applications where services with an